LandoVMW/work-ideas/some-documentation/EcosystemPages/JenkinsX/readme.md

 ## Overview
-Jenkins-X provides deployment of a complete CI/CD pipeline including Jenkins, Docker registry and several other components.
+Jenkins X provides deployment of a complete CI/CD pipeline including Jenkins, Docker registry and several other components.

-For more details about Jenkins-X, see <https://github.com/jenkins-x/>.
+For more details about Jenkins X, see <https://github.com/jenkins-x/>.

 ## Tested Versions